ChitSuThwin/Smart-Home/README.md

 # Smart-Home
 ## General info
-create smarthome network design using packet tracer.
+Create smart-home network design using packet tracer.
 In this design, IoT devices are controlled and monitored using smart devices such as smartphone,laptop,Tablet.
 ## Buit with
 * packet tracer
 ## License